subdit/SpringMVC/README.md

 # Technologies
-     Backend: Java 8 to write java code for this application, Eclipse IDE, JDBC, JPA : Spring MVC to connect Java app with the frontend environment.
+     Backend: The application using Java 8, Eclipse IDE, JDBC, JPA and used Eclipse link to connect with                                     Spring MVC for the frontend and Servlet to tie the backend togethter.
-     Frontend: JavaScript, HTML 5, CSS 3 and Bootstrap.
+     Frontend: Spring MVC, JavaScript, HTML 5, CSS 3 and Bootstrap.
      Server: Tomcat 9
+     DataBase: DbeaverDB to host the application

 ## The application will run on localhost
+ @ That's used Tomcat 9.0 server to host the application

 ### http://localhost:8082/mvcapp

 ### You can clone this repository for more details